 Vulnerable individuals or families in need of family support services, drug and alcohol treatment programs, mental health services, or counselling services

 Children and families who have experienced violence

 Vicarious trauma refers to the detrimental impacts suffered by people who are indirectly exposed to traumatic material.
 Workers are exposed to traumatic material when they are deployed in disaster or combat zones, assist others in emergencies, or witness or hear about incidents of abuse, violence, torture, or neglect.
 Vicarious trauma is quite different to burnout.

 The following types of professions are often at risk of vicarious trauma:

 - Community Services

 According to research, the only predictor of whether or not a person will experience vicarious trauma is their exposure to traumatic material.
 This means that if people are exposed to traumatic material as a product of their work, vicarious trauma is a work, health and safety hazard.

-Rape & Domestic Violence Services Australia offers a range of consultation services to assist organisations to manage vicarious effectively.
-Explore our consultation services here.
+Rape & Domestic Violence Services Australia offers a range of professional services to assist organisations to manage vicarious effectively.
+Explore our professional services here.